Business Development Manager Cover Letter Examples You Can Copy in 2026

 Close like a seller (a specific next step)

-End with a next step that sounds like a seller: offer a short account plan, a target list, or a discovery outline.
-It feels confident without begging for an interview.
+Close with a specific next step, such as offering a short account plan, target list, or discovery outline.
+This approach shows confidence without appearing to beg for an interview.

 See Open a closing example